-Polycystic ovary syndrome, also known as PCOS, is a common hormone disorder that affects 5-10% of all women in their reproductive years .
-PCOS accounts for nearly one-third of all infertility diagnoses and is very common amongst women with ovulatory disorders.
+Polycystic ovary syndrome, also known as PCOS, is a common hormone disorder that affects 5-10% of all women in their reproductive years.
+PCOS accounts for nearly one-third of all infertility diagnoses and is very common among women with ovulatory disorders.

-PCOS is one of the most underdiagnosed diseases in the United States and surprisingly, most women with PCOS do not even know that they have it.
+PCOS is one of the most under diagnosed diseases in the United States and surprisingly, most women who have it do not even know it.
 The truth is that most women are never officially diagnosed with PCOS until they start attempting to get pregnant.
 Difficulties with getting pregnant may be due to the irregular cycles that accompany PCOS and may require some type of treatment to improve the chances for pregnancy.

 The most common symptoms for PCOS include acne, excess hair growth, obesity, depression, infertility and missed or irregular menstrual cycles.
 PCOS can also cause a women to stop menstruating entirely.
 Patients may also have high blood pressure, high cholesterol or insulin resistance (e.g. pre-diabetes or diabetes).

 PCOS may be in part hereditary, but is also caused by hormonal imbalances in a woman’s body preventing the ovulation process.
 Ovulation is when a woman’s body produces and releases an egg from the ovary.
 Women with PCOS may have cycles where no egg release is delayed, or may not happen at all.
 Hormonal imbalances may also occur, with an increase in testosterone and other androgens.
 This can lead to the excess hair growth that is sometimes seen with PCOS.